avr1h/avr1h.github.io/_pages/streetPhotography.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kkIWW6vwrvM?si=pxkNNZvxsiQ6wlay" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>
 <p>Ugly, vulgar, and in your face.
 If Tommy Wisecup, bless his heart, would be the goody-two-shoes of street photography, Bruce Gilden would be on the exact opposite side of that spectrum.</p>
 <p>Nonetheless, both are two sides of the same coin.
-Two examples of a very wide array of an art. </br> I obviously can't pretend to have anything near the amount of skill level of the guys featured here.
+Two examples of a very wide array of an art. </br> I obviously can't pretend to have anything near the amount of skill these guys have.
 Heck, all of the photos here (unless mentioned otherwise) were taken on my humble Samsung Galaxy.</p>
 <p>Anyways, enough yapping, here are some highlights of my 'work'.
 You will be able to find these and many more, all with annotations and backstories, in the subsequent <a href="https://avr1h.com/blog/tag/street-photography">blog posts</a>.</p>